-7.2.1 EXTERNAL WATER MAIN CONNECTIONS
+7.2.1 FXTERNAL WATER MAIN CONNECTIONS

-Referring to Figure 37: Water Servicing Concept, water servicing for the Ridgemont plan area will occur in two stages to ensure that the entire development area operates within the 4N pressure zone at full build out.
+Referring to Figure 38: Water Servicing Concept, water servicing for the Ridgemont plan area will occur in two stages to ensure that the entire development area operates within the 4N pressure zone at full build out.

-The first stage of servicing will require a connection to existing watermains at multiple locations to provide sufficient water capacity, fire flows, and looping within the overall system.
+The first stage of servicing will require connections to existing water mains at multiple locations to provide sufficient water capacity and appropriate looping within the overall system.

-As identified by annotation "A", a connection will be made to the existing watermain extending through the Meadow Ridge School site, west of 32 St E, which currently operates within the 4BN pressure zone.
-The new watermain connection will extend south down 32 St E, to enter the Ridgemont development along Crystal Green Lane in the southwest corner.
+As identified by annotation "A", a connection will be made to the existing water main extending through the Meadow Ridge School site, west of 32 St E, which currently operates within the 4BN pressure zone.
+The new water main connection will extend south down 32 St E, to enter the Ridgemont neighbourhood in the southwest corner.

-As identified by annotation "B", another connection will be made to the same main connecting to the Meadow Ridge School Site where it crosses the lane north of Crystal Shores Hill.
-A new watermain will be extended to the West from this connection through Hessell Park and an existing paved lane to connect north of the existing pressure reducing valve (PRV) north of Crystal Shores Grove, near annotation "C".
-This connection will raise the existing watermain into the 4N pressure zone.
-As a result of this connection, a new PRV will need to be south of where the connection is made (annotation "B") so the western portion of the Crystal Shores neighbourhood will continue to operate in the 4BN pressure zone.
+As identified by annotation "B", another connection will be made to the same main noted above, where it crosses the lane north of Crystal Shores Hill.
+A new water main will be extended to the

+West from this connection through Hessell Park and an existing paved lane to connect north of the existing Pressure Reducing Valve (PRV) north of Crystal Shores Grove, near annotation "C".
+This connection will raise the existing water main into the 4N pressure zone.
+As a result, a new PRV will need to be installed south of where the connection is made (annotation "B"), so the western portion of the Crystal Shores neighbourhood will continue to operate in the 4BN pressure zone.